Situju Tuju Cruise Raja Ampat

 Are there currents in Raja Ampat?

-Currents are part of the game here, but in our case they were moderate or low, and dives were perfectly planned with them.
+Currents come with the territory here, but in our case they were moderate or low, and dives were perfectly planned with them.
 They nailed every single one.
 We never felt stress or the sensation of “fighting” the water.

 And on that note: this trip is also very suitable for less experienced divers.
 At no point did we feel that divers with less experience were out of place.
 It’s a fantastic destination for all levels.